lucasayb/www.lucasyamamoto.com.golang/_posts/2020-05-23-deploy-of-app-in-node-with-docker-and-elastic-beanstalk.md

   services that Amazon Web Services has to offer.
 thumbnail: /assets/uploads/2020-05-23-deploy-de-app-em-node-com-docker-e-elastic-beanstalk-thumbnail.jpg
 ---
-, we currently use the following:
+Recently, at CodeBy, we migrated our apps and deployments from Digital Ocean to AWS, and with this, we were able to take advantage of the full range of services that Amazon Web Services has.
+Today, we currently make use of the following:

 * Elastic Container Registry
 * Code Pipeline